miken/cep-developer-assessment/README.md

 This assessment contains three exercises that will help CEP evaluate a candidate's skills in software development that are relevant to CEP's work.
 Besides efficiency, CEP also looks for clarity in code submissions.

-The assessment has three exercises that test a candidate's ability to work with CSV files, manipulate CSV data, and write JSON output files using existing Python libraries.
+The assessment has three exercises that test a candidate's ability to work with CSV files, manipulate CSV data, and write JSON output files using existing Python packages.

 It is recommended that the candidate has familiarity with the following software packages: `numpy`, `scipy`, and `pandas`.
+These packages will simplify the work required in the assessment.

 # Instructions